sajaalmuraqtn/ProfileDashboardFlutter/README.md

 # 📱 ProfileDashboard - Flutter

 ProfileDashboard is a modern Flutter application built with **Material Design** principles.
 It demonstrates clean UI, reusable widgets, and a smooth navigation flow across multiple screens.
-The project is perfect for learning how to structure a Flutter app and can also serve as a foundation for real-world projects.

 ---